frederic-perez/AmE-dictionary/data/dictionary.md

 __toboggan__ _n_
 __toddle__ _v_
 __toe jam__ _n_ :two::hammer:
-__toe the line__ _idiom_ To adhere to the rules of something. _I expect you to toe the line at all times if you want to remain at this firm, Jonathan._
+__toe the line__ _idiom_ :two: To adhere to the rules of something. _I expect you to toe the line at all times if you want to remain at this firm, Jonathan._
 __toe-curling__ :two::hammer:
 __toe-poppers__
 __toe-toppers__